 The Apollo Bay Harbour Development Plan will provide a development framework upon which the Apollo Bay Harbour will be developed over the next 20-30 years.

 The Development Plan will be used by Colac Otway Shire Council to:

-- To guide land use decision making on future planning permit applications. - To allow for projects to be completed as part of the City Deal Funding program. - To attract future funding.
+• To guide land use decision making on future planning permit applications.

+• To allow for projects to be completed as part of the City Deal Funding program.